arnold-c/CSDNoise/manuscript/manuscript.typ

 With low levels of dynamical noise, the autocovariance, variance, and mean remained the most correlated with emergence ($|"AUC" - 0.5| = 0.16, 0.14, "and" 0.13$, respectively).
 At high dynamical noise, these correlations disappeared, with all EWS metrics exhibiting $|"AUC"-0.5| lt.eq 0.05$.

+A full characterization of the strength of association between each metric and emergence, across all diagnostic tests and noise structures can be seen in Supplemental Figures 2-5.

 #let auc_magnitude_comparison_table = csv("./manuscript_files/tables/auc-magnitude-comparison.csv")
 #let auc_magnitude_comparison_vals = rename_noise_extract_vals(auc_magnitude_comparison_table)